rfnshare/workspace-laznormal/README.md

     ```
     pip install -r requirements.txt
     ```

-5. Run this script.
+5. For App Status Change, Run this script.
     ```
+    python -m unittest TestCase.test_changeStatus

+    ```
+   This will open a app in the android device & Change the app build status.

+6. For Login Run this script.
+    ```
     python -m unittest TestCase.test_login

     ```
-   This will open a app in the android device & run the script.
+   This will open a app in the android device & login into Daraz.

-6. Generate HTML reports with run script include log.
+7. Generate HTML reports with run script include log.
     ```
     Will add later